dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

 }
 ```

-So, no one is forcing you to write in one paradigm or another, what's more is that today almost all general purpose languages have picked up characteristics from both ends of the spectrum, so I believe the difference is not a stark today as it used to be.
+So, no one is forcing you to write in one paradigm or another, what's more is that today almost all general purpose languages have picked up characteristics from both ends of the spectrum, so I believe the difference is not as stark today as it used to be.

 ## TypeScript is not `C#`